 [Clause 37 inserted by No. 49 of 2000 s.
 52.]

-38. Authority of Commission to receive transfers
+38. Authority of Minister to receive transfers

 (1) This clause applies in relation to a licence if —

-(a) the regulations authorise the Commission to enter into an agreement under this clause in relation to licences of the class to which the licence belongs;
+(a) the regulations authorise the Minister to enter into an agreement under this clause in relation to licences of the class to which the licence belongs;

-(b) the Commission considers that the water entitlement under the licence is not being used in whole or in part;
+(b) the Minister considers that the water entitlement under the licence is not being used in whole or in part;

-(c) the purpose for which water taken under the licence is being used is no longer a purpose for which a licence would be granted by the Commission; or
+(c) the purpose for which water taken under the licence is being used is no longer a purpose for which a licence would be granted by the Minister; or

-(d) the Commission considers that it would be in the public interest for it to enter into an agreement under this clause in relation to the licence.
+(d) the Minister considers that it would be in the public interest for the Minister to enter into an agreement under this clause in relation to the licence.

-(2) Where this clause applies in relation to a licence, the Commission may enter into and give effect to an agreement with the licensee under which —
+(2) Where this clause applies in relation to a licence, the Minister may enter into and give effect to an agreement with the licensee under which —

 (a) the licensee is to transfer —